 The amount of time it takes to flyback is set in ScanImage by 2 other acquisition parameters: the Fill Fraction and the Line Delay.
 Fill Fraction (φ) is a parameter you can set from the Advanced Configuration window, and it in turn sets the flyback time.
-The Fill Fraction (f) is the fraction of time the mirrors are actually acquiring data from a given line scan.
+The Fill Fraction (f) is the fraction of time the mirrors are actually acquiring data from a given line scan, at all other times during the scan, no data is collected.
 If the line scan takes 2 ms with a Fill Fraction of .8, 1.6 ms of data is used to create an image every line.
 The Line Delay (δ) is the time in seconds to wait before collecting data for the next line in order that the mirrors may adjust from their own inertia.
 The default value is .2 seconds.
 All of these quantities are related by the equation:

-FillFractionmsPerLine = msPerLine - LineDelay - FlybackTime $\phi\tau = \tau - \delta - f$ where msPerLine (τ) is the amount of time it takes to acquire a single line of data.
+$$FillFractionmsPerLine = msPerLine - LineDelay - FlybackTime$$ where $msPerLine(\tau)$ is the amount of time it takes to acquire a single line of data.
 This can be updated in the Advanced Configuration window.
 A diagram of the definitions is shown below.